Dupilumab (Kovalenko 2020)

 #>

-#> Caption: auclast, cmax, cmin, cav: geometric mean and geometric coefficient of variation; N: number of subjectsComparison against published typical steady-state exposure
+#> Caption: auclast, cmax, cmin, cav: geometric mean and geometric coefficient of variation; N: number of subjectsTypical-subject steady-state exposure (cross-model comparison)

-Kovalenko 2020 does not tabulate point estimates for steady-state Cmax, Ctrough, or AUC_tau in the main text; Figure 5 shows simulated medians qualitatively.
-Dupilumab FDA labelling and follow-on PK publications report typical steady-state trough concentrations of ~70-80 mg/L for a 75-kg adult on the 600-mg-load + 300-mg-Q2W SC regimen.
-The typical-value (“population typical”) prediction with IIV zeroed out provides a direct self-consistency check:
+Kovalenko 2020 does not tabulate point estimates for steady-state Cmax, Ctrough, or AUC_tau in the main text; Figure 5 shows simulated medians qualitatively, and dupilumab FDA labelling reports typical steady-state trough concentrations of ~70-80 mg/L for a 75-kg adult on the 600-mg-load + 300-mg-Q2W SC regimen.
+The typical-value (“population typical”) prediction with IIV zeroed out provides a direct cross-model self-consistency check.

 ev_typical <- events |>